25 Things To Do In & Around Karuizawa

 Although there are still ample hiking and hill-walking opportunities in the area available during the summer months, for the time being at least, members of the public are not allowed to go within 1 kilometer of the Yugama crater or within 500 meters of the Karagama crater.
 In spite of this, vehicles can still drive through the area, however parking is not allowed.
 A visit to Mount Shirane is still highly recommended, just remember to follow the safety guidance and don’t take any unnecessary risks.

 17. / Yokoteyama Ski Fields / winter

 Another of the region’s best known ski resorts, playing host to a variety of events at the 1998 Nagano Winter Olympics, Shiga Kogen, is renowned throughout Japan.
 There are many ski resorts which come together to form Shiga Kogen, one of which is Yokoteyama.

 Yokoteyama offers plenty to suit all levels of skiing enthusiasts.
-It is also the highest point of all the various ski resorts that make up Shiga Kogen, with a high point of over 2300 meters.
+It is also the highest point of all the various ski fields that make up Shiga Kogen Ski Resort, with a high point of over 2300 meters.
 In addition to all the usual aspects one would expect from a top class ski resort, Yokoteyama also offers night skiing (subject to weather and seasonal conditions) as well as specialized kids skiing sessions.